What is Micro ORM?

 This may be a surprise to some, but SQL is, actually, a higher-level language than anything you might using in your program:

-• In the example above that is C# and C# is listed as an example of the third generation (3GL) language. [source]
+is listed as an example of the third generation (3GL) language. [source] - In contrast,

 What does that mean?